 Not all the precipitation will reach the ground, because some might evaporate on the way down.
-The precipitation rate (Pr) at the ground is given a special name: the rainfall rate (RR).
+The liquid-equivalent precipitation rate (Pr) at the ground is called the rainfall rate (RR).

+4.5.3.
 Moisture Flux at the Earth's Surface